Are we nearly there yet? Maths games for family trips

 Just twenty minutes into a 4 hour car trip and a small voice pipes up from the back seat: “Are we nearly there yet?
 I’m booooored.”

-Although it is oh so tempting don't immediately reach for the devices to entertain the kids, this summer, give these maths games a go instead.
+Although it is oh so tempting, don't immediately reach for the devices to entertain the kids, give these maths games a go instead.

 Encourage everyone to get involved (yes, even grown-ups) for some healthy competition.
 It may seem rather retro, but we guarantee you more fun than you imagine!